tatva-kashmeera/0b0901e6c4f8178a7bc1/README.md

 Definition:

-Data fetched from api with interval of 10s. feched data displayed in list with scroll.
-Clicking on row will show Detail screen which shows raw json.
+Fetch post list from API at the interval of 10s, display list with pagination.
+Open post detail screen on click on post and that will display data in row json.

 Currently includes:
 - React Native